Writer who accused Trump of rape in 1990s files new lawsuit - ExBulletin

 Trump’s current attorneys said this week they don’t yet know if they will represent him against the new allegations.

-In a statement regarding the retrial, Kaplan said his client intends to hold Donald Trump responsible not only for defaming her, but also for sexually assaulting her, which he did decades ago. years in a lodge of Bergdorf Goodman.
+In a statement regarding the retrial, Kaplan said his client “intends to hold Donald Trump responsible not only for defaming her, but also for sexually assaulting her, which he did a while ago. years in a Bergdorf Goodman box”.

-Attorney Michael Madaio, Trump’s attorney, said during the hearing that the new allegations are very different from the original defamation lawsuit and will require a whole new body of evidence.
+Attorney Michael Madaio, a lawyer for Trump, said during the hearing that the new allegations were very different from the original defamation lawsuit and would require “a whole new body” of evidence.

 A lawyer for Trump did not respond to a message seeking comment on Wednesday.
 Another message seeking comment was sent to the lawyer after the complaint was filed less than 10 minutes into the new day.